AITAF Student Veteran Internship Program

 - First Round Interview with an AITAF team member (by phone)

-- Final Round Interview with an AITAF senior team member (by phone or in person)
+- Final Round Interview with an AITAF senior team member (by phone or Zoom)

 Who Are We Looking For?